-- Ben 10 has Ben doing this with the omnitrix; Rather than trying logical patterns or anything like that, he just randomly rotates the dial.
+- Ben has been doing this with the omnitrix; rather than trying logical patterns or anything like that, he just randomly rotates the dial.
 It actually doesn't do anything for many episodes, until he gets lucky and triggers the Super Mode that removes form time limits.
 Other characters call him on the useless fiddling several times as well.
-Justified by the fact that he's a kid and no one understands the thing anyway.
+Justified by the fact that he's a kid and no-one understands the thing anyway.

-- In one alternate-future episode, Ben's son subverts this: instead of just randomly fiddling with his own Omnitrix, he transforms into the alien with Super Intelligence and uses its extra brainpower to hack the master control.
+- In one episode set in the future, Ben's son subverts this: instead of just randomly fiddling with his own Omnitrix, he transforms into the alien with Super Intelligence and uses its extra brainpower to hack the master control.

 - Danger Mouse: Subverted when DM is trying to find the entrance to a forbidden temple; when he leans on something, a door opens behind him... but he doesn't notice and carries on looking.

 - The video version of Garfield: His 9 Lives has this, during Garfield's second life in Ancient Egypt.
 He's sealed in a tomb, Odie comes sniffing around, looking for a loose stone block, thinks he's found one, and pushes it with all his might.
 Then he takes a breather, leaning against the stone block next to it, and it slides in easily.

 - Oddly, in A Pup Named Scooby-Doo, it's Scooby who does this half the time.
 Shaggy himself only ever truly finds a clue by himself in one episode, which was the gang's search for the missing Scooby.